paolocarta/openshift-pipelines-workshop/README.md

 Fork this repo: [Spring Rest Tekton Pipeline](https://github.com/paolocarta/spring-rest-tekton-pipeline)

+Access the OCP4 Cluster with GitHub SSO and obtain a token for the oc cli.

 In order to install the Openshift Pipelines Operator and clone the sample repo execute this script:

 ```shell